 Every entry includes information on the historical and architectural context of the building, a first-class photographic record, and a scholarly description of the sculpture.
 Our work continues and many sites are already available on this website.Read More

-Congratulations to our newsletter editor Peter Hayes for the second issue published July 2014, following on from the success of the first issue in March.
-Find the July Newsletter under Resources
+Congratulations to our newsletter editor Peter Hayes for the third issue published November 2014, following on from the success of the first issue in March and second in July.
+Find the latest Newsletter under Resources.
+Next issue April 2015!

 We are always in the search for more fieldworkers, and we need several more in key areas.
 We need more help with recording in Devon, Gloucestershire, Oxfordshire, Hampshire, Lancashire and Cumbria, and more help in Wales.
 For further details contact Nora Courtney using the contact link above.